 12. Keep Your WordPress Site Updated

-Updating WordPress to latest version will ensure you that you have the latest security fixes and can use the awesome new features.
+Updating WordPress to the latest version will ensure that you have the latest security fixes and can use the awesome new features.
 Find out more about how to update WordPress.

-Wrapping up, we hope you find this article helpful and be able to achieve faster loading website.
+Wrapping up, we hope you find this article, Optimize WordPress Speed, helpful, and be able to achieve faster loading website.